-In the interest of facilitating the timely transportation of trauma patients from the scene of an emergency to the closest appropriate trauma center, the Office of Emergency Medical Services & Trauma System (OEMSTS) creates and determines geographic catchment areas (Appendix B).
-One of the Regional Trauma Advisory Board (RTAB) responsibilities is to monitor trauma patients' distribution to ensure patients are matched with the appropriate resources while providing sufficient volume to each trauma center to provide stability within the trauma system.
+To facilitate the timely transportation of trauma patients from the scene of an emergency to the closest appropriate trauma center, the Office of Emergency Medical Services & Trauma System (OEMSTS) creates and determines geographic catchment areas (Appendix B).
+One of the Regional Trauma Advisory Board's (RTAB) responsibilities is to monitor trauma patients' distribution to ensure patients are matched with the appropriate resources while providing sufficient volume to each trauma center to provide stability within the trauma system.
 Prehospital emergency services triage for trauma patients is based on the CDC 2011 Guidelines for field triage of injured patients.